Bills of materials and formulas

 - Production BOM – This is the actual BOM that is used for a specific production.
 A production BOM must take into account the actual resources that are used to produce the product.
 When a production order, batch order, or kanban is created, the multiple levels of BOMs that are represented by phantoms are collapsed into one level and distributed over the operations for the order.

-- Costing BOM – This BOM is used to calculated the estimated cost of a product.
+- Costing BOM – This BOM is used to calculate the estimated cost of a product.
 For example, you can use a costing BOM when standard cost is used or the estimated planned cost of a given product is calculated.
 Costing BOMs can refer to a specific mix of materials and resources that is expected to be used.
 Therefore, you can use the costing BOM to create a representative estimated cost for a period and help avoid variances over time.

 The types of BOM that are actually used in an implementation depend on the implementation, and also on the business scenarios and requirements.
 In simple implementations, a planning BOM, production BOM, and costing BOM can be modeled as one BOM.
 In environments that have frequent engineering changes and multiple alternative routes, a larger set of BOM types will probably be required.